kgdunn/pid-book/univariate-review/univariate-review.rst

 	While all three reactors have confidence intervals that span zero at the 95% level, notice how the interval gives us a feel for the degree of difference.
 Clearly **reactors TK105 and TK107 are the most similar**, however all 3 are statistically equivalent from a confidence interval point of view.
 Contrast this to using a hypothesis test, which you may have encountered in other statistical courses.
 A hypothesis test just tells you  "yes" or "no"; a confidence interval gives a much better engineering feel for the degree of difference.
 Also see the solution to question 6 that highlights another advantage of confidence intervals.

-	To get full grade for this question you just had to report the z-values and its corresponding risk; confidence intervals were not required.
+	A full solution to this question require you report the z-values and its corresponding risk.

 	.. literalinclude:: code/brittleness-comparison-assignment3-2010.R
 	       :language: s

-	**Using pairing**
+	**Using a paired test**

 	Pairing assumes that each reactor was run with the same material, except that the material was split into thirds: one third for each reactor.
 As described in the :ref:`section on paired tests <univariate-paired-tests>` we rely on calculating the difference in brittleness, then calculating the z-value of the average difference.
 Contrast this to the unpaired tests, where we calculated the difference of the averages.